Written by Tenley Haraldson.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

-Rather than detangle knots blindly, use a wide-tooth comb and work your way from the bottom of your hair up to your scalp.
-It makes the combing process easier, meaning you'll shed less hair.
-In fact, it’s better to avoid brushing whenever possible, since it puts extra strain on your hair follicles.
+To target knots, use a wide-tooth comb and work your way from the bottom of your hair (up to your scalp).
+Not only does this make the combing process easier, but you'll also shed less hair.

 8. Loosely Style Your Hair

-French braids, ponytails, and buns are fashionable and great ways to keep unwashed hair looking great, but pulling your hair too tight can cause follicle damage.
-Scrunchies and wrapped ponytail holders are best to use (since they don’t apply significant pressure to the hair shaft), but it’s best to switch up your hairstyles to avoid damage.
+French braids, ponytails, and buns are great ways to keep unwashed hair looking stylish, but pulling your hair too tight can cause follicle damage.
+Scrunchies and wrapped ponytail holders are best to use since they don’t apply significant pressure to the hair shaft – but it’s best to switch up your hairstyles to avoid damage.

-Scalp massages are perfect while you binge on Netflix or check your inbox.
+Scalp massages are perfect while you binge Netflix shows.
 Select your carrier oil based on your hair type:

 Speaking of growth, if you have hair that grows quickly, be sure to trim split ends on a monthly basis.
 Doing so stops splittage in its tracks, preventing damage from traveling up each strand.

-Puracy Natural Shampoo and Conditioner Promote Hair Health
+Get Healthier Hair with Puracy Shampoo and Conditioner

-Each Puracy product has been formulated with our customers' health in mind.
-Our sulfate-free shampoos and conditioners are effective and gentle, thanks to the luxurious foaming properties of coconut-based cleansers.
-Follow our simple tips and use these expertly-crafted natural hair products for stronger, shinier hair.
+Our sulfate-free shampoos and conditioners are effective yet gentle, thanks to the luxurious foaming properties of our high-quality, coconut-based cleansers.
+With our simple tips and plant-based hair products, you’ve got the keys to healthy hair.